rkapsi/gibson/README.md

 ## Gradle

 We use [Gradle](http://gradle.org) as the build system.
-Use `gradle eclipse` or `gradle idea` to generate the respective project files.
+Run `gradle eclipse` or `gradle idea` to generate the respective project files.
 Use `gradle tasks` to get a list of build targets.

 ## Package